LOCATION BANNERTOWN NC+VA

 USE AND VEGETATION:

-Major Uses: Urban development and forest, some pastureland
+Major Uses: Urban development, woodland, and some pastureland

 Dominant Vegetation: Where cultivated--corn, tobacco, small grain, hay, and apples.
 Where wooded--eastern white pine, Virginia pine, red oak, white oak, post oak, hickory, blackgum, red maple, and dogwood.